MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction-faq.md

 ## What are some good recommendations for getting started with ASR?

-It is generally best to first test how ASR rules will impact your organization before enabling them, by running them in audit mode for a brief period of time.
+Test how ASR rules will impact your organization before enabling them by running ASR rules in audit mode for a brief period of time.
 While you are running the rules in audit mode, you can identify any line-of-business applications that might get blocked erroneously, and exclude them from ASR.

 Larger organizations should consider rolling out ASR rules in "rings," by auditing and enabling rules in increasingly-broader subsets of devices.
 You can arrange your organization's devices into rings by using Intune or a Group Policy management tool.